PageMenu/PageMenu/README.md

 **Manual Installation**

-All the classes and images required for CAPSWebView are located in the CAPSWebView folder in the root of this repository.
-They are listed below:
+The only class required for CAPSPageMenu is located in the CAPSPageMenu folder in the root of this repository as listed below:

 * <code>CAPSPageMenu.swift<code>